 You might assume the person who’s been the poster girl for a whole aesthetic in fashion – pinned to yours, mine, everyone’s mood board over the past two decades – would have more chutzpah when it comes to her It girl status.
 Does it ever cringe her out being called exactly that, an It girl?
 ‘I’m really flattered as a woman to be called an It girl.
 When I was a TV presenter I was a bit miffed because I felt it took away from my job, but now I’d much rather be an It girl, it’s fabulous,’ she says matter-of-factly.

-The fabulous life of Ms Chung currently looks like this: in the past month alone, she’s collaborated with US denim label Madewell, made her NYFW runway debut at Tory Burch and is back designing for Barbour, this time as creative director for the British heritage brand.
+The fabulous life of Ms Chung currently looks like this: in the past year alone, she’s collaborated with US denim label Madewell, made her NYFW runway debut at Tory Burch, appeared on the catwalk for Simone Rocha at London Fashion Week and is back designing for Barbour, with her second collection as creative director for the British heritage brand.

 Chung is still very much at the acme of her influence, with Gen Z now swooning over her ’00s street-style catalogue.
 One of her most referenced looks?
 Getting papped post-ballet class, complete with ballet flats around her neck and an Arctic Monkeys tee.
 ‘I went to ballet class every day but it was mainly to date boys because I thought the look was cute,’ she recalls.
 ‘On my route from the East Village to SoHo I would get hit on all the time because it was such a good look.
 But back [in the indie sleaze years] no one gave a shit about clothes.
 It was a lot more tribal and connected to the music scene.
 New Rave was happening so you had to wear your purple American Apparel hoodie to that, and if you went to see The Horrors play, you had to wear black and white,’ she explains of a time when most of her new followers were toddlers.